LuckyJimJD/Recipes/_sweets/Kolace.md

 3. Place on lined baking sheet (6 pieces per sheet) and let rest for 10 minutes.
 4. Heat oven to 350° F.
 5. Dip the bottom of a glass in flour, then press hard onto each ball of dough to flatten, creating raised rim.
-6. Brush rims with egg, add filling and top with streusel.
+6. Brush rims with egg, add filling and top with drobenka.
 7. Bake for about 20 minutes, then place on rack to cool.